 - Labor: 1-Year

 - Model #: RW500 Rower (NTRW99147)

 During check-out, you can extend the warranties for a very reasonable price.
-This can sometimes make a lot of sense to guarantee a piece of equipment for 5 years or whatever is the extended warranty period.
+This can sometimes make a lot of sense, especially with the more expensive fitness equipment.

-Another great benefit of buying from NordicTrack is the great customer service.
-You can always get a very fast response and they have a live chat feature on their website.
+Another great benefit of buying from NordicTrack is their customer service.
+You can always get a fast response and they have a live chat feature on their website.